dushka-dragoeva/HomeworksCSharp/Homeworks/Software Technologies/Data Bases/Database Systems -Overview-Homework/DatabaseSystemHomewotk.md

     * Adding, changing, deleting, searching and retreving of data stored in tables
     * Support for SQL language
     * Transaction managment(optional)
 1. Define what is "table" in database terms.

+   Database tables consist datta, arrange in raws and columns.
+   * All rows have same structure.
+   * Columns have name and type (string, number, date, inmage or other) The schema of a table is an ordered sequence of column spacifications - name and type.

 1. Explain the difference between a primary and a foreign key.
 1. Explain the different kinds of relationships between tables in relational databases.
 1. When is a certain database schema normalized?